phoneemail/sign-in-with-phone-php/README.md

 1. Visit [Phone.Email Admin Dashboard](https://admin.phone.email).
 2. Log in or create a new account.
-3. Once logged in, navigate to the API settings or a similar section.
-4. Find or create an application to get the `CLIENT_ID`.
+3. After successfully logged in you will get CLIENT ID under profile section in Admin Dashboard.

 Keep the `CLIENT_ID` secure and do not share it publicly.